awesome-spectral-indices/awesome-spectral-indices/AI POLICY.md

 However, failure to disclose substantial AI involvement may be considered during the review of a submission if concerns regarding validity arise.

+## Contributions Made by Agents

+An AI agent that submits an issue, pull request, review, comment, or other contribution on its own behalf should clearly identify itself as an agent.
+This disclosure helps maintainers understand whether they are communicating with a human contributor or an agent and adapt follow-up questions accordingly.

+The disclosure should be easy to find and include, when available:

+* A clear statement that the contribution or message was authored by an agent.
+* The model and provider used, including the model version or identifier when known.
+* Whether replies will come from the agent, a human operator, or both.
+* The human operator or responsible contact, if one exists and can be shared.

+For example:

+> **Agent disclosure:** This contribution was prepared and submitted by an AI
+> agent using [provider and model].
+Follow-up replies will be provided by
+> [the agent / human operator / both].
+Human contact: [username, if applicable].

+Agents should not present themselves as human contributors.
+When an account is used by both a human and an agent, agent-authored messages should include the disclosure so that the speaker is clear.
+Disclosure does not count against a contribution; it is intended to make collaboration and review easier.

 ## Curatorial Discretion

 Awesome Spectral Indices is a curated community resource rather than an exhaustive catalogue of all proposed formulas.